 Shreveport, LA 71130

-Dr. Harris has been funded to perform microvascular research by the National Institutes of Health (6 awards), the American Heart Association, NASA, the Juvenile Diabetes Research Foundation, the Crohn’s and Colitis Foundation, the Whitaker Foundation, the National Science Foundation, and the Biomedical Research Foundation of Northwest Louisiana.
-He is a member of the Microcirculatory Society (MCS), the American Physiological Society (APS), the American Diabetes Association (ADA), and the Association for Research in Vision and Ophthalmology (ARVO).
+Dr. Harris has been funded for 23 consecutive years (1996-present) as the Principal Investigator on external funding awards, including grants from the National Institutes of Health (6 awards), the American Heart Association, NASA, the Juvenile Diabetes Research Foundation, the Crohn’s and Colitis Foundation, the Whitaker Foundation, and the National Science Foundation.
+He is a member of the Microcirculatory Society (MCS), the American Physiological Society (APS), and the Association for Research in Vision and Ophthalmology (ARVO).